lmigueldf/doc/guide/windows-guide.md

 ###Installation Tip

 The easiest way to install these packages is through their respective installers.
-Note the location that each of the above dependencies is installed to because they will need to be added to your Windows envirnment PATH.
+Note the location that each of the above dependencies is installed to because they will need to be added to your Windows environment PATH.
 For some of the above dependencies they come as zip downloads rather than installers.
 In these cases, they need to be unzipped and the location of the unzipped files needs to be added to your PATH. *[This is true for the **Android NDK**, **ant** build tools, and the **Android SDK** when using the adt bundle]*

 ## Add the tools to your PATH
 Once the above dependencies are downloaded and installed, it is important that the following directories are listed in your PATH environment variable.
 Note that the location of these directies depends on where you installed the dependencies.